cran-task-views/Omics/Omics.md

 -   `r pkg("POD")` computes the probability of detection (POD) curve and the limit of detection (LOD).
+-   `r pkg("maGUI")` provides a graphical user interface to analyze microarray data (including annotation, tests, or network inference).
 -   `r pkg("depthTools")` (and its
     [R commander](https://socialsciences.mcmaster.ca/jfox/Misc/Rcmdr/)
     plugin `r pkg("RcmdrPlugin.depthTools")`) is a collection of statistical tools based on data depth for gene expression analysis.
     [OOMPA](http://oompa.r-forge.r-project.org/) provides a collection of
     CRAN packages for microarray and proteomics analysis.
--   `r pkg("mi4p")` implements multiple imputation for proteomics data.
 -   `r pkg("TailRank")`provides a tail-rank non parametric test for microarray datasets. `r pkg("SMVar")` implements structural model for variances for differential analysis of gene expression data. `r pkg("RNentropy")` implements a method based on information theory to detect significant variation in gene expression. `r pkg("ORdensity")` detects differentially expressed genes with a permutation procedure. `r pkg("optBiomarker")` estimates the optimal number of biomarkers in 2-group assays.
+    `r pkg("MCMC.qpcr")` implements Bayesian approaches for normalization and differential analysis of qPCR data.
 -   `r pkg("ssize.fdr")` provides functions that calculate appropriate sample sizes for gene expression tests.
 -   `r pkg("TcGSA")` and `r pkg("TGS")` implement methods for longitudinal